Skip to main content

 The tool can detect tables based on text alignment even without ruled borders, but results are more reliable on clearly bordered tables.
 For borderless tables with very irregular spacing, manual page selection plus column-position hints in the advanced settings give better accuracy.

 Yes.
-The PDF and the generated .xlsx are held in temp memory inside an isolated Docker container for the conversion pass only — both are unlinked the moment your download begins.
+The PDF and the generated .xlsx are held in temporary per-request storage inside an isolated Docker container for the conversion pass only — both are unlinked the moment your download begins.
 Nothing is logged, indexed, or sent to a third-party API.
 The conversion code is open source on GitHub.

 500 MB per file with no daily or monthly quota.
 Large PDFs with many tables may take 15-30 seconds to extract.